bmelinden/uncertainSPT/README.txt

 > addpath(genpath(pwd))
 Consult the Matlab documentation for ways to add the paths permanently.

-2) recompile the HMMcore binaries:
+2) recompile the HMMcore binaries if needed:
 > cd path-to-uncertainSPT/HMMcore
 > compile_code
 ---------------------------------------------------------------------